-FORM 10-K SECTION 13 OR 15(d) OF THE SECURITI - ES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROMTO Commission File Number: 001-37985 ANAPTYSBIO, INC (Exact name of registrant as specified in its charter Delaware (State or other jurisdiction of incorporation or organization) 10421 Pacific Center Court, Suite 200 San Diego, CA 92121 (Address of principal executive offices and zip code) (858) 362-6295 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the A t: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value ANAB The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned indicate by check mark if the registrant is not required to file report Indicate by check mark whether the registrant: (1) has filed all reports shorter period that the registrant was required to file such reports), rts pursuant to Section 13 or Section 15(d) of the Act.
-Yes orts required to be filed by Section 13 or 15(d) of the Securi □ No ⊠ ties Exchange Act of 1934 during the preceding 12 months (or for su onically every Interactive Data File required to be submitte d pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "smaller Large Accelerated Filer Accelerated Filer Non-accelerated Filer Smaller Reporting Company If an emerging growth company, indicate by check mark if the regiprovided pursuant to Section 13(a) of the Exchange Act. □ istrant has elected not to use the extended transition period Emerging Growth Company or complying with any new or revised financial accounting standard 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+U FORM 10-K PORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2021 OR ☐ TRANSITION N REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission File Number: 001-37985 ANAPTYSBIO, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-3828755 (I.R.S.
+Employer Identification Number) 10770 Wateridge Circle, Suite 210 San Diego, CA 92121 (Address of principal executive offices and zip code) (858) 362-6295 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registe ered Common Sto ock, \$0.001 par value ANAB The Nasdaq Stock Market LLC Indicate by check mark if the re gistrant is a well-known season and issuer, as defined in Rule 405 of the Securities Act.
+Yes \Box eports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ N 0 ⊠ 2 4 6 • • • • • reports required to be filed by Section 13 or 15(d) of the Securiti reports), and (2) has been subject to such filing requirements for 0 2 months (or for 5 9 ectronically every Interactive Data File required to be submitted the registrant was required to submit such files).
+Yes \square No pursuant to Rule 405 of Regulation S-T (§232.40 □)5 of this chapter) ated filer, an accelerated filer, a non-accelerated filer, a smaller raller reporting company," and "emerging growth company" in R any.
+See the Large Accelerated Filer Accelerated Filer Non-accelerated Filer \boxtimes Smaller Reporting Company \boxtimes Emerging Growth Company If an emerging growth company, standards provided pursuant to S registrant has elected not to use the extended transition period for $\operatorname{Act}.$ r complying with any new or revised financial ac counting